TimWolz/Blueberry/README.md

 - 3d Printer for a stand

 ## Installation
-You should be able to set up a Raspberry Pi and then you can clone this repository.
+After having setup your raspberry pi (installed raspian buster) you can clone this repository.
 You also need the following software:

 ### Required software